Canonicity and homotopy canonicity for cubical type theory: Cubical categories with families

 The notion of morphism of structured cwfs lifts to an evident notion of morphism of cubical cwfs.
 We obtain, internally to presheaves over $\mathcal{C}$, a category of cubical cwfs.
-We now lift this category of cubical cwfs from the internal language to the ambient theory by interpreting it in the global context: externally, a cubical cwf (relative to the chosen base category $\mathcal{C}$, interval $\II$, and cofibrant propositions $\FF$) consists of a presheaf $\Con$ over $\mathcal{C}$, a presheaf $\Type$ over the category of elements of $\Con$, \etc.
+We now lift this category of cubical cwfs from the internal language to the ambient theory by interpreting it in the global context: externally, a cubical cwf (relative to the chosen base category $\mathcal{C}$, interval $\II$, and cofibration classifier $\FF$) consists of a presheaf $\Con$ over $\mathcal{C}$, a presheaf $\Type$ over the category of elements of $\Con$, \etc.

-\begin{remark} Fix a cubical cwf as above.
+\begin{rem} \thmlabel{univalent-type-theory-prop-J} Fix a cubical cwf as above.
 Assume that $\II$ has a connection algebra structure and that $\FF$ forms a sublattice of $\Omega_0$ that contains the interval endpoint inclusions.
 As in~\cite{CCHM}, it is then possible in the above context of the glue type former to construct an element of $\Elem(\Gamma, \iisEquiv[\iunglue])$.
-From this, one derives an element of $\Elem(\Gamma, \iUnivalence_n)$ where $\iUnivalence_n = \iPi(\iU_n, \iisContr(\iSigma(\iU_n, \iEquiv(\qq, \qq \pp))))$ for $n \geq 0$, \ie univalence is provable.
+From this, one derives an element of $\Elem(\Gamma, \iUnivalence_n)$ where

+for $n \geq 0$, \ie univalence is provable.
 One may also show that the path type applied to constant families $\II \to \Type(\Gamma)$ interprets the rules of identity types of Martin-L\"{o}f with the computation rule for the eliminator $\iJ$ replaced by a propositional equality.
-Thus, we obtain an interpretation of univalent type theory with identity types with propositional computation in any cubical cwf. \end{remark}
+Thus, we obtain an interpretation of univalent type theory with identity types with propositional computation in any cubical cwf. \end{rem}